When Safety Becomes a Vulnerability: Exploiting LLM Alignment Homogeneity for Transferable Blocking in RAG: Effectiveness Analysis via Representation Engineering

-We fed these five datasets into four open-source models and recorded their projection distributions along the refusal direction.
-Figures~\ref{fig:llama_result},~\ref{fig:ministral_result},~\ref{fig:gemma_result},~\ref{fig:qwen_result} illustrate the kernel density estimation (KDE) of the projections for Llama-3-8B, Ministral-3-8B, Gemma-3-12B, and Qwen-3-32B.
+We fed these six datasets into five open-source models and recorded their calibrated score distributions.
+Figures~\ref{fig:llama_result}--\ref{fig:qwen35_9b_result} show KDEs of the calibrated scores for Llama-3-8B-Instruct, Ministral-3-8B-Instruct-2512, Gemma-3-12B-it, Qwen3-32B, and Qwen3.5-9B.

-On Llama-3-8B, \textit{MuteRAG} pushes the activation values close to the refusal boundary.
-However, on more strongly aligned models such as Gemma-3-12B and Qwen-3-32B, the distributions for \textit{MuteRAG} and \textit{Jamming Attack} significantly shift back to the left, converging toward the Safe Bench baseline.
-In contrast, TabooRAG consistently maintains a distribution that crosses the refusal boundary across all models.
-This provides representation-level evidence that our query-relevant restricted risk context is more effective at causing refusals in RAG systems, consistently pushing internal activations toward (and beyond) the refusal boundary even on modern safety-aligned models.
+On Llama-3-8B, both \textit{MutedRAG} and \textit{WDoS} place substantial mass near or beyond the calibrated refusal boundary, showing that instruction-based attacks can still activate refusal-related representations on this model.
+However, on more capable models, the distributions of \textit{MutedRAG}, \textit{Jamming Attack}, and \textit{WDoS} increasingly shift toward the Safe Bench side.
+In contrast, TabooRAG consistently maintains a right-shifted distribution and preserves substantial boundary-crossing mass across all five models.
+This cross-model persistence mirrors the behavioral results: rather than relying on model-specific suffixes or explicit instructions, query-relevant restricted risk context engages refusal criteria shared by modern safety-aligned LLMs.
+The consistent representation-level shift therefore further supports alignment homogeneity and helps explain the strong cross-model transferability of TabooRAG.